 Intensive Survey Project:

-The Landmarks Preservation Commission was recently selected as an award recipient for an Intensive Survey Grant, financed with Federal Funds from the National Park Service, U.S. Department of the Interior, and administered by the Wisconsin State Historic Preservation Office.
-The grant enables the City to hire a consultant and conduct an intensive survey of the historical and architectural sites in the City and portions of the Town of Madison that are to become part of the City by 2022.
+The Landmarks Preservation Commission was an award recipient for an Intensive Survey Grant, financed with Federal Funds from the National Park Service, U.S. Department of the Interior, and administered by the Wisconsin State Historic Preservation Office.
+The grant enabled the City to hire a consultant and conduct an intensive survey of the historical and architectural sites in the City and portions of the Town of Madison that are to become part of the City by 2022.

 Survey results will help the Landmarks Preservation Commission gather historical research to help the community share stories on properties that make Fitchburg a great place to live and work.
 Selected properties identified through the survey may also become eligible for tax assistance through government projects.

-A public information meeting for the project is scheduled for 4:30 p.m. on Monday, September 17, 2018, in the City Hall Council Chambers - 5520 Lacy Road, Fitchburg.
-Joe DeRose of the Wisconsin Historical Society will provide an overview of the grant funding and project consultant, Traci Schnell, will provide an overview of the project and new steps.
+A public information meeting for the project is scheduled for 7:00 p.m. on Monday, August 5 2019, in the Prairie View Room of the Fitchburg Community Center- 5510 Lacy Road, Fitchburg.
+Joe DeRose of the Wisconsin Historical Society will give a brief presentation and project consultant, Traci Schnell, will provide an overview of the survey results.

 General Landmarks Preservation Information

 Though Fitchburg may be thought of as a new city or a recently developed suburb of Madison, it has a long and rich history of its own.